 - for SSC mode 2 or 3, the traffic can be moved to the other 3GPP access by disconnecting the current UP and establishing the new UP over the other 3GPP access.

+Policies for when to establish the associated PDU session for DualSteer traffic switching:

+For services that can be switched via DualSteer traffic switching mechanism, the HPLMN can further provide a policy to instruct the UE of DualSteer Device when to establish the target PDU session for DualSteer traffic switching.
+Following are the possible options:

+- establish the associated PDU session for DualSteer traffic switching when switching condition is met (i.e., when performing DualSteer traffic switching); or

+- establish the associated PDU session for DualSteer traffic switching in advance if possible (i.e., before performing DualSteer traffic switching).

+NOTE: If the DualSteer Device is allowed to pre-establish the PDU session for DualSteer traffic switching, the SMF would not activate the UP of the target PDU session until the switching condition is met.
+After switching, the SMF will either release or deactivate the source PDU session based on operator policy.

 6.1.X.2.3 General principles for Session Management

 The PDU Session handling for DualSteer Device can be divided into two parts.
 One is the PDU Session Establishment for source UE of the DualSteer device (UE1), and the other one is the procedure of PDU Session Switching from the source UE to the target UE of the DualSteer device (UE2).

 Principle for PDU Session Establishment

-The DualSteer traffic steering policies are evaluated in the DualSteer Device to decide which 3GPP access (or which UE/SUPI) is used to transmit the new service (existing activated access, Primary 3GPP access, Secondary 3GPP access), with the assumption that the DualSteer Device knows the registration status of two UEs/SUPIs.
-The details of DualSteer traffic steering policies refer to the Solution #1.15.
+The DualSteer traffic steering policies are evaluated in the DualSteer Device to decide which 3GPP access (or which UE/SUPI) is used to transmit the new service (existing activated access, the first 3GPP access, the second 3GPP access), with the assumption that the DualSteer Device knows the registration status of two UEs/SUPIs.
+The details of DualSteer traffic steering policies are specified in clause 2.2.2.

 For more flexible switching handling the PDU Session with same parameters (DNN and S-NSSAI, SSC mode, etc) can be further divided into two categories, i.e., PDU sessions with DualSteer traffic switching feature and the PDU Session without DualSteer traffic switching feature.